for Veterans and the Public

 Alpha-fetoprotein (AFP): is a protein that can be elevated in liver cancer.

 Anemia: is a shortage of red blood cells that can cause fatigue and other symptoms.
-Anemia may occur in people on interferon treatment.

 Antibodies: are proteins produced by the body as a response to infections.
 The presence in the blood of an antibody to hepatitis C means that the person was previously infected with hepatitis C. Hepatitis C antibodies do not prevent hepatitis C infection or prevent hepatitis C effects on the liver.